 - Mrs A Spires: Higher Level Teaching Assistant

 - Mrs F Sallabanks: Higher Level Teaching Assistant

 - Mr M Skipworth: Higher Level Teaching Assistant

 - Mrs C Webb: Higher Level Teaching Assistant

 - Mr K Palmer: SEN Governor

 - Mr D Rhodes: Learning Support Line Manager

 The Department seeks to fulfil its statutory duty with regard to the Revised Code of Practice for Special Educational Needs (January 2015).
-In 2016-17 there will be 23 pupils with statements of educational need with specific or general learning difficulties, or other special need.
-A Special Needs Register listing all the pupils and students in the school with a recognised special need is kept to inform all staff.
+A Special Needs Register listing all the pupils and students in the School with a recognised special need is kept to inform all staff.
 Learning Passports are created for students with special educational needs.
-The Learning Passport acts as a guideline for staff, concerning the teaching and learning needs of pupils with special needs, across the School.
-Identification of pupils with special needs is made as early as possible on entry to the School by a variety of methods – primary school liaison; cognitive ability testing; monitoring of progress; close liaison with departments and teaching staff; discussion with individual pupils and consultation with parents.
+The Learning Passport acts as a guideline for staff, concerning the teaching and learning needs of students with special needs, across the School.
+Identification of students with special needs is made as early as possible on entry to the School by a variety of methods – primary school liaison; cognitive ability testing; monitoring of progress; close liaison with departments and teaching staff; discussion with individual students and consultation with parents or carers.